Irene losses less than once feared

 Insurance shares rallied sharply on Monday, far outpacing the broader market, on relief the payouts would not be as bad as they could have been.

-Even so, some analysts said the storm may have been something of a worst-case scenario for large U.S. property insurers such as Allstate Corp and Travellers Companies Inc, enough to wipe out some or all of their third-quarter earnings, but not enough to cause an industry wide increase in prices after years of weakness.
+Even so, some analysts said the storm may have been something of a worst-case scenario for large U.S. property insurers such as Allstate Corp and Travelers Companies Inc, enough to wipe out some or all of their third-quarter earnings, but not enough to cause an industrywide increase in prices after years of weakness.

 By some accounts, the insured losses in the Carolinas were as little as $200 million after the storm made landfall there Saturday.